zackforbing/ruby-submissions/1507/04-linked_lists.markdown

 #### Notes

+* Got through all the expectations
+* 24 tests all passing
+* Test coverage is pretty good, some spots to stretch the edges
+* Implementation is strong, could use a bit of refactoring

 #### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Encapsulation:
+* Encapsulation: 3
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Looping / Recursion:
+* Looping / Recursion: 3

 ### David Stinnette